MicrosoftDocs/powerbi-docs/articles/powerbi-service-aggregates.md

 Q:  My field **is** numeric, why don't I have any aggregate options in the dropdown?

 A:  If the field has a calculator icon, that means it's a *calculated measure* and each calculated measure has its own hard-coded formula that can't be changed in Power BI service.
 The calculation being used may be a simple aggregation like an average or sum, but it could also be something more complicated like a "percent of contribution to parent category" or "running total since start of the year".
-Power BI isn't going to sum or average the results but will instead just re-calculate it for each data point.
+Power BI isn't going to sum or average the results but will instead just re-calculate (using the hard-coded formula) for each data point.

 Q:  I'm a dataset owner and I want to ensure that a field is never aggregated.